How to Plant, Grow, and Care For Sunflowers

 A photoperiod sensitive sunflower that is planted late in the season will bloom too soon, as the plant will often not be fully mature and therefore is either short or does not have much vegetative growth.
 Because the plant is sensitive to photoperiod, it is pushed into blooming due to the shortened days of the coming fall season.

 Cheerful, strikingly beautiful, interesting, and a long history of use for human and livestock consumption, construction, and medicine―that’s the story of the sunflower.
 This is one plant you simply need to grow in your garden.
-These plants are easy to grow from seed, readily self-seed, and come in all sorts of colors and heights.
+Sunflowers are easy to grow from seed, readily self-seed, and come in all sorts of colors and heights.

 Use them in the background of a landscape, plant them in your personal cut flower garden, use a dwarf variety in a patio pot, add them into your pollinator-friendly garden or vegetable garden, or grow them to harvest your very own sunflower seeds for snacking!
 I promise―you won’t be disappointed by planting this American native known as the sunflower!